nhs-t10/gauge/README.md

 ##Interchangeable, connected gauges.

-T-10 (4096)'s entry for the imaginethis.io IoT competition
+T-10 (FTC 4096)'s entry for the imaginethis.io IoT competition

 **gauge** opens your tabletop into a world of Internet-connected data possibilities.
 Simply select the data you'd like to show, and print the unique gauge face to affix to your device.